-Commissioning tests by the installer and leakage radiation measurements undertaken by the UoL Radiation Protection Manager (see CE reports) show that radiation dose rates are less than 0.5μSv/h at any point on the external surface of the enclosure and doses at an operator position are negligible.
+Leakage radiation measurements undertaken by the UoL Radiation Protection Manager (see CE report) show that radiation dose rates are less than 0.5μSv/h at any point on the external surface of the module and doses at an operator position are negligible.

-From x-ray tube emission data estimated radiation dose rates close to the unshielded tube will be of the order of up to 30 Gy/h a, and scatter dose rates up to a few mGy/h b.
+The output from the tubes is unknown, however it can be estimated that radiation dose rates directly in front of an unshielded tube would be several Gy/h^a, and scatter dose rates up to a few mGy/h^b.